-Neurocognitive disorder (also known as dementia) is a condition that involves symptoms affecting cognitive (e.g., memory, attention), behavioural (e.g. depression, anxiety, agitation) and social abilities, which impair a person's daily functioning.
+Dementia is a term used to describe a series of symptoms affecting cognitive (e.g., memory, attention), behavioural (e.g. depression, anxiety, agitation) and social abilities, which impair a person's daily functioning.
 Neuropsychological assessment is a performance based method to observe and measure cognitive function and mental status and one of its core purposes is to help detect the presence of cognitive impairment and/or behavioural changes and the possible relationship with an underlying brain pathology and dysfunction.
-A neuropsychological evaluation is often essential in the diagnosis of neurological illnesses and different types of neurocognitive disorder such as dementia due to Alzheimer's disease.
+A neuropsychological evaluation is often essential in the diagnosis of neurological illnesses and different types of dementia such as dementia due to Alzheimer's disease.

 Most cognitive tests used in clinical neuropsychological evaluations yield a single overall achievement score in order to determine the presence of cognitive impairment.
 However, the use of a single-score method for quantifying performance masks the multifactorial nature of the cognitive functions that are required for successful performance on most tests.
-Thus, an impaired score on any given cognitive test might be attributable to a range of underlying cognitive deficits, the nature of which is hidden within a single score and fails to provide information regarding the primary neurocognitive mechanism responsible for difficulties in performance.
+Thus, an impaired score on any given cognitive test might be attributable to a range of underling cognitive deficits, the nature of which is hidden within a single score and fails to provide information regarding the primary neurocognitive mechanism responsible for defective performance.
 Exclusively relying on this quantitative method of neuropsychological evaluation may lead to erroneous clinical interpretations.
 For example, two patients with very different underlying brain pathology/dementia type may achieve the same total score by way of relying on different spared cognitive processes or because of different cognitive deficits.